When it comes to side hustles or part-time work, being a driver or a food delivery rider may be the first options that come to mind.

 Ensure that the care visit is something that you can manage

-It is important to read the detailed care report that comes with each visit prior to applying for the job.
+As such, it is important to read the detailed care report that comes with each visit prior to applying for the job.
 This allows you to know exactly what to expect during each care visit!

 Build rapport with families